BenItBuhner/Bulk-Email-Verifier/README.md

 ### Configuration
 1. **Set Up Your Credentials**: Replace `your-email@example.com` and `your-password` with your actual SMTP credentials.
 2. **Specify the SMTP Port**: The default port is set to `25`.
 Change it if your SMTP server uses a different port.
+Please alter the code as well to work correctly with your aqdjusted port.
 3. **Adjust Thread Count**: `THREAD_COUNT` is set to `10`.
 Modify this number based on your system's capabilities and the number of emails you plan to verify.
 4. **Server Timeout**: `SERVER_TIMEOUT` is set to `10` seconds.
 Adjust this value based on the expected response time of the SMTP servers you're querying.